c1570/c64-dead-test/README.md

 Named aptly, the Dead Test ROM is your first go to point in case your C64 only presents a black screen after power up.
 As long as the CPU has access to the cartridge ROM (i.e., address bus and data lines are working, PLA and CPU and logic ICs aren't completely broken), Dead Test will do _something_.

+## Building
+Program the BIN file (see download above) into an (E)EPROM, put that into some Ultimax capable C64 cartridge (e.g., [OpenC64Cart](https://github.com/SukkoPera/OpenC64Cart)) as HIROM, set GAME to enable/low, EXROM to disable/high, and off you go (for the OpenC64Cart, set A13-A15 to low in case you programmed the BIN file to the beginning of the EPROM).

+## Screen Blink Codes
+- 15 black/white flashes, pause, repeat: Dead Test ROM integrity check fail (ROM programmed incorrectly, broken, incompatible with C64, problems with bus, expansion port pins dirty, PLA broken, or similar)
+- 25 red/blue flashes, then continues: RAM addressing check fail (see below)
+- 10 black/white flashes, pause, repeat: RAM check $0002-$01FF fail (see below)
+- 1 to 8 black/white flashes, pause, repeat: Single bit error in Pattern based RAM check.
+1 flash = D7, 2 flashes = D6, etc. (see below)

 ## Tape port LEDs
-Two low current LEDs connected to the tape port (anode to motor/sense pins, 1.8k resistor in series, wire to GND) will mirror any RAM bit error flashing (see step 4 above), or flip their status every few dozen seconds while the tests are looping.
+Two low current LEDs connected to the tape port (anode to motor/sense pins, 1.8k resistor in series, wire to GND) will mirror any screen flash code, or flip their status every few dozen seconds while the tests are looping.

-In case the Dead Test still gives a black screen, and even these LEDs don't do anything, there is a bigger problem with the buses, logic ICs, and/or PLA.
+In case the Dead Test gives a black screen, and even these LEDs don't do anything, there is a bigger problem with the buses, logic ICs, and/or PLA.

 ## Testing steps
 The cartridge will set the screen to light gray immediately after power on.